jasonraimondi/jasonraimondi.com/jekyll/_posts/2018-11-27-auto-deploy-docker-container-using-self-hosted-ci-drone-io-and-multi-stage-dockerfile.md

 ### Multi Stage Dockerfile

-One of the best ways to get Drone automatically building your images for you, especially	images that have a build stage, is to use a Dockerfile [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/).
+One of the best ways to get Drone automatically building your images for you, especially images that have a build stage, is to use a [multi-stage](https://docs.docker.com/develop/develop-images/multistage-build/) Dockerfile.

 The following Dockerfile is the one that is running and building this Jekyll site.